Learn about math wheels!

 Pinterest

 I love playing ping pong!
-I played it a lot as a kid and I play occasionally as an adult….we have a table in the basement:-) I would never claim to be a SERIOUS player, but I’m not bad!
+As a kid, I played it a lot.
+And I even play occasionally as an adult.
+I would never claim to be a SERIOUS player, but I’m not bad!

 I was playing with my daughter the other day, and it occurred to me that playing ping pong is a great way for younger children to practice their addition facts and some multiples of 5 (good for older kids too, if they don’t know these facts very well).

 Now, this idea is based on the “serving rules” that we used when I was growing up.
-It appears (after I searched for info) that these are not the official rules any more, but since I’m not a professional, I’m ok with playing by the unofficial rules!
+It appears that these are not the official rules anymore.
+Since I’m not a professional, I’m ok with playing by the unofficial rules!
 The way we played is that the server switches every 5 points, and we played to 21 points.

 So, here’s where the math comes in….when you’re playing, you need to know when to switch who’s serving, so you need to know what adds up to the multiples of 5.